-- minor injury to mouth from dental work, hard brushing, sports injury, or accidental bite
+- minor mouth injury from dental work, hard brushing, sports injury, or accidental bite

 - toothpastes and mouth rinses that contain sodium lauryl sulfate

-- lack of essential vitamins like B-12, zinc, folate, and iron
+- lack of essential vitamins, especially B-12, zinc, folate, and iron

 - allergic response to mouth bacteria